 A Brief History of the Marque

-In 1928 they released a new 250cc single and in 1929 a OHV 125cc Turismo and Sport models and a 250cc twin, all with 3 speed gearboxes.
+In 1928 they announced a new 250cc single which did not enter production, but later that year they displayed a 250cc twin.
+1929 saw the introduction of 125cc Turismo and Sport models (SV and OHV) and the 250cc twin, all with 3 speed gearboxes.

 The two-stroke engines were abandoned in favor of four-strokes, with the chassis and bodywork remaining the same.